Wellness Petite Entrees Casserole Dog Food receives the Advisor’s mid-tier rating of 3 stars.

 Free of any plant-based protein boosters, this looks like the profile of a wet product containing a moderate amount of meat.

-Wellness Petite Entrees Casserole is a meat-based wet dog food using a moderate amount of named meats as its main sources of animal protein, thus earning the brand 3 stars.
+Wellness Petite Entrees Casserole is a grain-free wet dog food using a moderate amount of named meats as its dominant source of animal protein, thus receiving 3 stars.

 Wellness Dog Food